vivek07kumar/Factorial-calculator/README.md

 # Factorial-calculator
-Factorial calculator is a program written completely in Python that computes factorial of user given positive integers.
+Factorial calculator is a program written completely in Python that computes factorial of user given positive integer.